-Confronted with an insured business interruption loss, risk managers should follow a nine-point plan, a broker advises.
+Confronted with an insured business interruption loss, risk managers should follow a nine-point plan.

-2. Make decisions in the company's best interest, regardless of whether they fit into insurance coverage;
+- Continue to make decisions in the company's best interest, without regard for insurance coverage;

-6. Identify the extra expenses that could reduce the loss of sales.
-These could include the cost of continuing production at the current site, moving to a temporary location, using other company facilities, contracting out work and paying overtime and bonuses;
+- Identify the extra expenses that could minimize the loss of sales; such as the cost of continuing production at the current cite, moving to a new temporary cite, overtime pay, additional employees, or using replacement or rented equipment;

-7. Evaluate what must be done to get back into business, either at the current location or a temporary location.
-Also, determine what products are most important to get back into production and identify the extra expenses already being incurred;
+- Assess what must be done to get back into business, either at the current location or a temporary location.

 - Gather all documents to submit the business interruption claim;

 - Continue to cooperate with the insurer by providing requested documentation and access to company personnel.